LIHEAP Negotiations With Non-regulated Fuel Vendors

 Some LIHEAP directors have taken advantage of decreases in fuel oil and propane prices by purchasing these fuels when prices are lowest, usually in the summer, and by attempting to guarantee or lock in lower prices for these fuels for low-income households.
 However, in recent years that has been more difficult.
 During the fall of 2004, several LIHEAP directors reported that fuel prices had stayed high during the summer and, as a result, they were less able to obtain better fuel prices from dealers.
 This trend has largely continued.

 South Dakota has had a summer fill program for bulk fuels since FY 1994.
 Suppliers agree to deliver the fuel in the summer and to delay billing until after October 1.
 These agreements have continued for fuel oil users.
 Savings from South Dakota's FY 1995-96 summer fill program amounted to $242,920.
 Because fuel oil and propane prices spiked sharply during the winter of 1996-1997, the state tripled the amount of savings it usually gets from this resource to $936,831.
 Nearly 6,000 households benefited from the program, which was almost half of the LIHEAP population.
-However, the 1997 savings were not repeated in subsequent years; savings during FY 2004 were $52,924, and have fallen to less than $7,000 as of 2007.
+However, the 1997 savings were not repeated in subsequent years; dropping to less than $7,000 as of 2007.
+In 2010, the discounted fuel amounted to a savings of $383,319 for 5,616 LIHEAP households.

 In Iowa, where about 15 percent of low-income households use propane, the LIHEAP office in 1997 established a pre-paid program for propane or fuel oil delivery using $2.8 million in LIHEAP emergency contingency funds.
 The program has continued each year since, with savings varying each year depending on fuel prices.
 Vendors agree to contract with LIHEAP to deliver fuel from early October to mid-April, or until funds in the prepaid LIHEAP account are exhausted.

 In 2002, the program saved the state LIHEAP about $700,000.
-However, since then the state has not seen propane prices drop much during the summer, so savings have been insignificant.
+However, since then the state has not seen propane prices drop much during the summer, so savings have been not been significant.
 The state office believes the program is important, regardless of savings, because it allows households to get a fuel delivery early in the heating season, which can reduce the need for crisis assistance among delivered fuel households.
+For FY 25015, the state had $3.5 million to lock-in summer prices.

 Other Bulk Fuel Programs

-In June 2007, Connecticut passed legislation creating a Fuel Oil Conservation Board (FOCB), the first of its kind in the nation, tasked with developing and implementing cost-effective fuel oil energy conservation programs and market transformation initiatives for residential, including low-income, commercial and industrial fuel oil customers.
-The board is funded through a portion of the excess revenues generated by the state's gross receipts tax on gasoline.
+In June 2007, Connecticut passed legislation creating a Fuel Oil Conservation Board (FOCB), the first of its kind in the nation.
+The FOCB was tasked with developing and implementing cost-effective fuel oil energy conservation programs and market transformation initiatives for residential, including low-income, commercial and industrial fuel oil customers.
+The board was funded through a portion of the excess revenues generated by the state's gross receipts tax on gasoline.
 First year funding, from July 1, 2008 to June 30, 2009 was $10 million.

-Under a program beginning in December 2008, households eligible for Connecticut ’s LIHEAP could receive free of charge a new oil heating system if their system was found to be inoperable, unsafe and unrepairable; the FOCB would also fund weatherization for these households as needed.
-The program operates through community action agencies, which also administer LIHEAP and weatherization.
+Under a program beginning in December 2008, households eligible for Connecticut's LIHEAP could receive free of charge a new oil heating system if their system was found to be inoperable, unsafe and unrepairable; the FOCB would also fund weatherization for these households as needed.
+The program operated through community action agencies, which also administer LIHEAP and weatherization.

-As a result of 1990 state legislation, Vermont levies a 1/2 percent gross receipts tax on all non-transportation fuels as well as regulated electric and gas utilities.
+Vermont levies a one-half percent gross receipts tax on all non-transportation fuels as well as regulated electric and gas utilities, as a result of 1990 state legislation.
 The money supplements the Weatherization Assistance Program at about $4 million annually.
-The Vermont legislation is available online.
+The tax is scheduled to sunset after June 2016.

 Fuel cooperatives pool the purchasing power of consumers in order to obtain lower prices for unregulated fuels, most commonly heating oil.
 Unlike a bulk purchase arrangement, the customer generally purchases directly from the vendor.
 Most of the existing fuel co-ops are in metropolitan areas of the northeastern states.

 The Mass Energy Consumer Alliance (formerly the Boston Oil Consumers Alliance) was created in 1982 to reduce the burden of high energy costs for low- and moderate-income residents of the Boston area.
-Its oil program serves about 13,000 households in eastern and central Massachusetts with prices generally 15 to 30 cents below retail.
-During 2004 the average member saved about 17 cents per gallon, or about $150 per year.
+Its oil program serves over 13,000 households in eastern and central Massachusetts with prices generally 15 to 30 cents below retail.
+Members of the heating oil discount program saved 44 cents per gallon on average over the 2014/2015 season.

 The nonprofit Energy Cooperative of Pennsylvania has operated since 1979 offering lower prices to thousands of households in five counties.
-It also promotes and pioneers the use of bio-friendly biofuels, including bioheating oil.
+Members save an average of 21 cents per gallon compared to the state retail average.
+Savings amount to $100 or more during the heating season.

-For more specific information on any of the topics mentioned in this memorandum, please contact the Clearinghouse.
+For more information on any of the topics mentioned in this memorandum, please contact the Clearinghouse.

 RELATED RESOURCES AVAILABLE FROM THE LIHEAP CLEARINGHOUSE